 I want developer-friendly automation with code flexibilityPipedream MCP.
 3,000+ APIs, serverless code, managed OAuth.

 I use Prefect for orchestrationPrefect MCP.
-Official, intelligent debugging, beta but vendor-backed.
+Official, intelligent debugging, experimental but vendor-backed.
+Claude Code plugin available.

 I use Kestra for event-driven workflowsKestra MCP.
-Official, 11 tools, configurable safety controls.
+Official, 11 tool groups, configurable safety controls.

 I use Dagstermcp-server-dagster.
-9 tools, covers essentials.
-Expect to supplement with direct API calls.
+9 tools, covers essentials but dormant for a year.
+Supplement with direct API calls.

 The bottom line

-The workflow automation MCP category is split in two.
-The low-code side is excellent — n8n’s 15,400-star MCP server is among the most complete in any category, Zapier connects to 8,000+ apps, and ActivePieces makes every integration an MCP tool by default.
+The workflow automation MCP category is split in two, and the gap is widening.
+The low-code side is accelerating — n8n’s MCP server surged to 18,600 stars, Zapier launched Agentic Beta (agents discover their own integrations at runtime), ActivePieces grew to ~400 MCP pieces, and Make went fully hosted.
 Official vendor support from Zapier, Make, Pipedream, Kestra, and Prefect means these aren’t going away.

 This comparison guide synthesizes our review of Workflow Automation & Orchestration MCP Servers covering 20+ servers across 8+ platforms, supplemented by research into Pipedream and ActivePieces MCP capabilities.
 ChatForest researches MCP servers by reading source code, analyzing GitHub repositories and issues, studying documentation, and examining community signals.
 We do not install or run the servers ourselves.
 See our methodology for details.